marcocharlie/advice-app/README.md

 ## Application structure

 The GO application structure is inspired by the [Standard Go Project Layout](https://github.com/golang-standards/project-layout).
-The Node Js application skeleton was created through the [express-generator](https://expressjs.com/it/starter/generator.html) tool.
+The Node.js application skeleton was created through the [express-generator](https://expressjs.com/it/starter/generator.html) tool.

 The application is structured as follows: